CODA MUSIC AND ARTS TRUST DATA PROTECTION POLICY

 - Failing to offer choice.
 For instance, all individuals should be free to choose how the organisation uses data relating to them

 - Reputational damage.
-For instance, the organization could suffer if hackers successfully gained access to sensitive data
+For instance, the organisation could suffer if hackers successfully gained access to sensitive data

-Everyone who works for or with Coda Music Trust has some responsibility for ensuring data is collected, stored and handled appropriately.
+Everyone who works for or with Coda Music and Arts Trust has some responsibility for ensuring data is collected, stored and handled appropriately.

 Each team that handles personal data must ensure that it is handled and processed in line with this policy and data protection principles.

 However, these people have key areas of responsibility:

 - The board of Trustees is ultimately responsible for ensuring that Coda Music and Arts Trust meets its legal obligations

 - The CEO, Phil Hallett, is responsible for:

 - Keeping the board updated about data protection responsibilities, risks and reviews

 - Reviewing all data protection procedures and related policies, in line with an agreed schedule